cis-ds/course-site/content/talk/geospatial-viz-static-maps/index.markdown

 * [Mapping data in *The Truthful Art* by Alberto Cairo](https://uchicago.ares.atlas-sys.com/ares/ares.dll?SessionID=A103809140M&Action=10&Type=10&Value=696335) - excellent chapter on designing data maps with lots of examples.
 Though really the entire book is useful if you do a lot of work with data visualizations of any type. **UChicago authentication required.**

+## Additional resources

+* [Learn Spatial Analysis](https://spatialanalysis.github.io/) - tutorials and workshops conducted by the Center for Spatial Data Science at the University of Chicago.
+Lots of materials developed using R.

 ## What you need to do